How to Do a Loving-Kindness Meditation

 Getting a sunburn seriously hurts your health.
 How can you enjoy the summer sun and protect your skin?

 All that fun in the sun will make you hungry.
+If you follow a specific diet for health reasons, a little meal prep the night before makes the beach much easier to navigate.
 So which portable snacks should you pack in your cooler for a healthy beach day?

-Fresh fruit and raw vegetables are packed with flavour, sun-protection antioxidants and fluids that help keep you hydrated.
+Fresh fruit and raw vegetables are packed with flavor, sun-protection antioxidants and fluids that help keep you hydrated.
 Bring slices of watermelon, a fruit salad or a mix of carrots, cucumber sticks and celery with a healthy dip.
-A handful of trail mix or healthy chips will replace the salts lost with sweating.
+A handful of this pool snack mix or healthy chips will replace the salts lost with sweating.

 For a more hearty bite, savory muffins, wraps and stuffed pita breads make a beach-friendly choice.
 Of course a simple sandwich works too, if you chose toppings that don’t get soggy or fall out.
 If you prefer a low-carb lunch, you could pack a salad in a jar or fill a Bento box with cold cuts and crudité.

 Is there anything more relaxing than getting lost in stories?
-Whether you love to read feel-good fiction, transformative travel stories or ‘sick lit’, a book will take you on an armchair journey even if you’re lying on the beach.
-If you’re more into audio, you could soak up the key insights from bestselling books with Instaread.
-You can also go analogue for the day and bring smart games or play classic card games with your friends.
+Whether you love to read feel-good fiction ortransformative travel stories, a book will take you on an armchair journey even if you’re lying on the beach.
+You can also go analogue for the day and bring Murdle mystery puzzles or play classic card games with your friends.

 But don’t completely forget where you are.
-Make time to take in the beauty of the beach – the sun on your face, the saltiness in the air, the breeze on your skin, the sand touching your feet and the relaxing sounds of the waves.
-There’s no better place to practice the art of mindfulness and savour every sensation.
+Make time to take in the beauty of the beach: the sun on your face, the saltiness in the air, the breeze on your skin, the sand touching your feet and the relaxing sounds of the waves.
+There’s no better place to practice the art of mindfulness, savor every sensation and soak up the psychological benefits of blue spaces.

 A healthy beach day can easily turn into a natural wellness treatment.
 Sand, for example, is perfect for exfoliation.
 Gently rubbing loose sand over your legs removes dead skin cells from your limbs, which gives you a glowing skin.